Fund title: Horizon 2020: EU research programme

 Horizon 2020 has 3 main themes:

-There is a new Horizon 2020 website which has all the explanatory information about the programme: http://ec.europa.eu/programmes/horizon2020/
+The Horizon 2020 website has all the explanatory information about the programme: http://ec.europa.eu/programmes/horizon2020/

 Our recommendation is to start with the ‘Horizon 2020 programme sections’ which gives an overview of what is covered by each theme: http://ec.europa.eu/programmes/horizon2020/en/h2020-sections